faxu/onnxruntime/docs/Roadmap.md

 Performance is a key focus for ONNX Runtime.
 From latency to memory utilization to CPU usage, we are constantly seeking strategies to deliver the best performance.
 Although DNNs are rapidly driving research areas for innovation, we acknowledge that in practice, many companies and developers are still using traditional ML frameworks for reasons ranging from expertise to privacy to legality.
 As such, ONNX Runtime is focused on improvements and support for both DNNs and traditional ML.

 #### Examples of projects the team is working on:
-* Improvements to batch processing for scikit-learn models
 * More quantization support
-* Improved multithreading (e.g. smarter work sharding, consolidation of different types of thread pools, user supplied thread pools, etc)
+* Improved multithreading (e.g. smarter work sharding, user supplied thread pools, etc)
 * Graph optimizations
 * Intelligent graph partitioning to maximize the value of different accelerators